WesselSmit/real-time-web-1920/README.md

 This app allows people to troubleshoot and improve your code.

 It's a platform where programmers can help peers through a real-time connection; all users in the same room can see the host's code (updated in real-time).
-Users can then improve the code through:
+Users can then improve the code by suggesting improvements/solutions/fixes through pull-requests
-* marking invalid/inseucre/jeopardizing code
-* suggest improvements/solutions/fixes through pull-requests

 ## Core-Concept